 Chaperones must be adults at least 18 years or older.
 At least one chaperone is required to accompany the group to SEACAMP San Diego.

 We require at least one adult be available at all times.
 This adult must be alcohol-free and available to travel to camp within fifteen minutes to assist/deal with student issues.
 We reserve the right to require chaperone participation should it be necessary.
 Chaperones are not permitted to bring additional persons with them to program.
 All attendees must be registered participants with the group.
-All chaperones are required to complete adult registration forms and follow the policies included in the Chaperone Primer.
+All chaperones are required to complete adult registration forms and follow the policies included in included in the Information Forms.
 Chaperones may not consume any alcoholic beverages, tobacco products, marijuana or illegal drugs while in program with students.

 While your group is at SEACAMP San Diego we assume all liability for all of the students.
 Because of this, it is crucial that the students and adults abide closely to the policies set forth by the SEACAMP San Diego staff during program.
 If any adults allow students to act outside of SEACAMP supervision or directions, that adult takes on all liability for that situation.
 Additionally, students must remain with the group at all times unless SEACAMP San Diego staff has verified that other arrangements are necessary.